Integration: APIs, data flows, stability

 Partner integrations often need legal framing: SLAs, data-processing terms and clear incident ownership.
 We support technical specs and test packs so contracts and implementation align.

 Long term, maintain an integration catalogue: which endpoints exist, which objects flow, what dependencies apply?
-This hub is the entry; in engagements we help keep that catalogue current so onboarding teams do not re-analyse from scratch each time.
+The overview is the entry; in engagements we help keep that catalogue current so onboarding teams do not re-analyse from scratch each time.

 V41: For integration business cases, compare with industry studies – e.g. Bitkom on networking and IT spend in the German mid-market – so API and master-data investments are justified economically as well as technically.

-It bundles API and integration topics: from services and practice clusters to comparison (e.g. RPA vs API), a cost calculator, and references – for stable data flows instead of manual gaps.
+It bundles API and integration topics: from services and practical deep dives to comparison (e.g. RPA vs API), a cost calculator, and references – for stable data flows instead of manual gaps.

 When prefer APIs over RPA?